jospete/obsidize-rx-map/README.md

 const bob = users.store.get(0);

 // You can also use this module's utility operator functions to
-// capture values as they come in from http / other observable sources loadUserModelFromHttpApi().pipe(
+// capture values as they come in from http / other observable sources. loadUserModelFromHttpApi().pipe(
 	storeEntityIn(users) // will publish emitted values into the 'users' map by side-effect );
 ```

+Available rxjs utility operators:

+- ```ofType``` - filter by map change event types (useful if you only want to watch ADD or UPDATE changes)
+- ```forKey``` - filter by entity primary key
+- ```pluckValue``` - map change events to their corresponding entity value
+- ```pluckChanges``` - map change events to their corresponding entity update differences (will be a partial entity object)
+- ```storeEntityIn``` - capture emitted values and store them in the provided map reference by side-effect
+- ```storeEntityArrayIn``` - capture emitted values and store them in the provided map reference by side-effect